pssst/pssst-script/README.md

 Pssst Script
 ============
+> PLEASE NOTE, THAT THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED

 Pssst is a simple and secure way to exchange information.
 We do not provide services by our self, but we provide you with the tools to start your own service.
 These tools build upon open-source software and use strong end-to-end